-The school will promote equality of opportunity for all staff and job applicants and will work in line with the Staff Equality, Equity, Diversity and Inclusion Policy.
+The school will promote equality of opportunity for all staff and job applicants.

 2. Roles and responsibilities

 The governing board will:

 - Ensure that the school complies with the appropriate equality legislation and regulations. - Meet its obligations under the PSED to: - Publish equality objectives at least every four years commencing on the date of the last publication. - Update and publish information every year to demonstrate school compliance with the PSED. - Ensure that the school's policies and procedures are developed and implemented with appropriate equality impact assessments informing future plans. - Ensure that the school's Admissions Policy does not discriminate in any way. - Ensure equal opportunities in its staff recruitment and promotion practices, professional development programmes and in membership of the governing board. - Proactively recruit high-quality applicants from under-represented groups. - Provide information in appropriate and accessible formats. - Ensure that the necessary disciplinary measures are in place to enforce this policy.